katiechurchwell/planter/README.md

 ---
 ## Overview on Rails
 ### Rails Conventions
-- A place for every file and every file in its place.
+- :file_folder: A place for every file and every file in its place.
-- Migration files for repeatable database alterations.
+- :recycle: Migration files for repeatable database alterations.
-- CSRF, XSS and SQL injection protection, security headers, SSL, encrypted secrets.
+- :lock: CSRF, XSS and SQL injection protection, security headers, SSL, encrypted secrets.
-- Code autoloading and reloading in development.
+- :arrow_forward: Code autoloading and reloading in development.
-- Automatically generated tests with all files.
+- :white_check_mark: Automatically generated tests with all files.
-- Localization and timezone support out of the box.
+- :clock1: Localization and timezone support out of the box.

 ### Rails is a Metaframework
 #### Rails Request Cycle